 Driver License and Registration Suspension

 Before driver license and registration suspension takes place, the Child Support Program will send the parent who owes support a notice asking the parent to contact the Child Support Program to discuss options for paying their child support.

 The parent has 20 days from the date on the notice to do one of the following:

 - Pay the past-due amount in full and stay current with future payments.

-- Provide documentation that the parent ordered to pay:
+- Provide documentation that the parent who owes support:

 - Receives reemployment assistance or unemployment compensation;